uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 R comes preloaded with different bits of data for you to explore.
 A famous data set describes characteristics of iris'.

-    # Let's look at some data that comes with R
+    # Let's look at the dataframes that come with R
     data()

     # Let's pick one to play with (we'll label it 'df')